M-Media-Group/Vue3-GateKeeper/README.md

 ## GateKeeper in detail

-The gate class defines the logic of your gate.
+The gate class defines the logic of your gate by extending baseGate.

 ### Properties